Core-Facility-Research-Data-Management/Supplementing-Code-for-the-Migrating-patient-data-from-Excel-to-REDCap-Workflow/README.md

 Open file in R or RStudio and set path to demo data file.

 ### Transform Data for REDCap Import
-V01.0 (2026-02-19)<br>
+V01.0 (2026-02-19)

 #### Files
-Transform-Data-for-REDCap-Import.ipynb<br>
+Transform-Data-for-REDCap-Import.ipynb
-Transform_Data_for_REDCap_Import_Methods.py<br>
+Transform_Data_for_REDCap_Import_Methods.py

 #### Description
-This script is intended to facilitate the preparation of data tables for the REDCap import.<br>
+This script is intended to facilitate the preparation of data tables for the REDCap import.
-The data in the import file of a project is compared with the parameters stored in the data dictionary and transformed if possible.<br>
+The data in the import file of a project is compared with the parameters stored in the data dictionary and transformed if possible.
 The term “errorNaN” is inserted in fields where the transformation failed.
-This then allows you to search for and manually correct these fields.<br>
+This then allows you to search for and manually correct these fields.

 #### Supplementing files in ancillary dataset